lorierickson/hc_Terraform/Getting Started_edits.md

 First, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the binary package for your operating system and architecture.

-To install Terraform, unzip the package
+To install Terraform, unzip the package and put the binary in a directory that is in your system's `PATH`.
 With Terraform installed, let's dive right into it and start creating some infrastructure.

 We recommend that you create a new directory on their local machine and create Terraform configuration code inside it.